Jepp0103/AI_Exam/README.md

 Combine Test and Training images into one, as we split the dataset in our code.

 Put the combined images into Datasets/Training

+We don't include Onion Red Peeled cause of inconsistencies.